michaelhojungyoon/BIOF501A_Project/README.md

 #### By: Michael Yoon

 #### Disclaimer
 Sequence files were obtained from the NCBI SRA archive as part of the study "The local tumor microbiome is associated with survival in late-stage colorectal cancer patients" [1].
 Experimental samples chosen were obtained from late-stage (III & IV) colorectal cancer patients.
-Metadata for patient info can be found here: https://www.ncbi.nlm.nih.gov/Traces/study/?acc=ERP142569&o=acc_s%3Aa or a simplified version is avaible for download in the references folder.
+Metadata and files can be found here: https://www.ncbi.nlm.nih.gov/Traces/study/?acc=ERP142569&o=acc_s%3Aa

 Primers used in this workflow were derived from the study and are as followed:

 Forward: CCTACGGGNGGCWGCAG

 Reverse: GGACTACHVGGGTATCTAAT

+Reference folder contains simplified metadata for chosen samples as well as a sheet containing file paths for nf-core/ampliseq processing.

 # Introduction:
 In 2018, colorectal cancer was reported as one of the most common types of diagnosed cancers ranking 3rd in incidence and 2nd in mortality world wide [2].
 Colorectal cancer can cause an array of negative symptoms including fatigue, blood in stool, and abdominal pain which can all negatively impact a patient's quality of life [3].
 Generally, the disease is diagnosed by a colonoscopy exam to determine the location of the tumour, however, the technique is known to be fairly invasive and other methods of detection can be beneficial for compliance.
 In recent times, research has shown how the gut microbiome is associated with colorectal cancer development where certain bacterial strains were identified to be procarcinogenic through the conversion of diestary metabolites into harmful microbial products [4].
 Based on this relationship between gut microbiome metabolism and colorectal cancer, there is potential for certain strains to act as biomarkers for the disease.
 In particular, strains including: _Prevotella, Porphyromonas, Peptostreptococcus, Fusobacterium nucleatum, Parvimonas, Bacteroides fragilis, Streptococcus gallolyticus, Enterococcus faecalis_ and _Escherichia coli_ to name a few [4][5].
 For these reasons, investigating the presence and abundance of these strains are relevant in determining colorectal cancer development.